raghavtalwar/Red-Team-Operations/66 - Blue Team/Evidence of execution.md

 - *Purpose:* Introduced in Windows 2000 for multi-language support.
 	- 1 binary can be used in different language

-- *Usage:* Binary has version info section > metadata of the executable
+- *Technical Usage:* Binary has version info section > metadata of the executable
 	- This is what we see in RegEdit
 ### Limitations
 -  No timestamp of the execution